-From September 2 through 9, my wife and I took part in the Croatia Epic Week adventure sponsored by the Croatian National Tourist Board.
-During the course of 8 days, we visited Zagreb, Istria, the Dalmatian coast, and Hvar island.
+In September, my wife and I took part in the Croatia Epic Week adventure sponsored by the Croatian National Tourist Board.
+During the course of 8 days, we visited Zagreb, Istria, Kvarner, the Dalmatian coast, and Hvar island.

 Also check out the Travel Guide to Epic Week in Croatia for additional recommendations about what to see and do in Croatia, and how to plan your own Epic Week in Croatia.

 Overview of Foodie Guide to Epic Week in Croatia

 This guide is intended to help you plan your own foodie Epic Week to Croatia based on our Epic Week experience.